dtkalla/WaterBnB/README.md

 ![](images/ratings.png)

 Users can read reviews of each listing, see ratings, and leave their own ratings/reviews.
 This is *not* a full CRUD feature -- like AirBnB, WaterBnB doesn't allow users to delete or modify reviews, because it could create a conflict of interest.
 Average rating is stored with each listing and dynamically recalculated whenever a user rates a property.
-(For purposes of being a better demo, logged-in users can rate/review any property, but they can't rate/review the same property more than once in a day.)
 Here's the calculation:

 ```
 def create